TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/rust/index.md

 {% endraw %}

-Fibonacci in Rust was written by:
+[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Noah Nichols

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 05 2018 10:31:35.
 The solution was first committed on Oct 05 2018 09:33:10.
 As a result, documentation below may be outdated.